cs684-umass/proj-group-09/assignment-2/README_2.md

 ## 4. Aggregation Method – FedAvg

 **Algorithm Flow**:
 1. Server initializes and distributes the global model to all clients.
+Simulated using a for loop.
+Each client gets a new instantiation with the current global weights
-2. Each client performs local training (3 epochs).
+2. Each client performs local training (3 epochs) with DataLoader
 3. Clients upload updated weights to server.
+This is sumlated by using client_model.state_dict(), since the client data is in the same for loop.
 4. Server computes **weighted average** of client updates, weighted by dataset size.
+In this case the split was even, so effectively calculating standard average.
+In the real world, it helps with giving more importance to clients with more data.
-5. New global model redistributed to all clients.
+5. New global model redistributed to all clients by going to step 1 to start new round within the loop.
+Goes on until desired rounds (20 in this case) are complete.

 **Why FedAvg?**
 - Simple and computationally cheap.
 - Strong baseline in heterogeneous settings.
-- Alternatives (FedProx, Scaffold) may improve performance in extreme non-IID, but not required here.
+- Alternatives (FedProx, Scaffold) may improve performance in extreme non-IID, but not required here

 ---